GodotVR/godot_openxr/README.md

 * This plugin supports Linux/X11, Windows and Android (Meta Quest only).
 * VR is tested with SteamVR, Monado and Oculus runtimes.
 * Support for most common controllers, additional controllers can be configured using OpenXRConfig.
+* The WMR OpenXR runtime is not supported as Godot is an OpenGL renderer.

 ## Documentation

-The official documentation is available at https://docs.godotengine.org/en/stable/tutorials/vr/openxr/index.html.
+The official documentation is available on [the Godot official documentation website](https://docs.godotengine.org/en/stable/tutorials/vr/openxr/index.html).

 ## Building this module